NodeBalancer Reference Guide

 https, to all requests sent to the backend.
 The header value is based on the type of request (HTTP or HTTPS) originally received by the NodeBalancer.

-- v1: Proxy Protocol v1 add a human readable string to all requests, similar to the following:
+- v1: Proxy Protocol v1 adds a human readable string to all requests.

-- v2: Proxy Protocol v2 adds a header with more specialized binary data, which will appear similar to the following output:
+- v2: Proxy Protocol v2 adds a more efficient binary data header to all requests.